An overview of troubleshooting techniques when diagnosing issues with a Smoothwall Failover or High Availability (HA) installation setup.

 # smoothcom enterstandby

-and check the log messages on the master to see if the failover and master unit are communicating correctly.
+and check the log messages on the main to see if the failover and main unit are communicating correctly.

 If the failover unit is still in active mode after these 2 attempts, contact our Support department.